Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Results

-Here, we perform an eigendecomposition of $\boldsymbol{P}(t)$ obtained from the Lyapunov method to provide insights into the instantaneous growth rate and principal axes of instability.
-The eigendecomposition $\boldsymbol{P}(t)= \boldsymbol{Q}(t) \boldsymbol{\Lambda}(t) \boldsymbol{Q}(t)^{-1}$ at each time $t$ was performed using the \texttt{eigenshuffle} routine \cite{derrico_eigenshuffle_2025} to ensure continuity and consistency of eigenvectors and eigenvalues over time.
-This eigendecomposition was performed on the $\boldsymbol{P}(t)$ corresponding to $n=2000$ and the wavenumber pair $(k, m_{0})=(0.179, 3\times 10^{-3})$.
-Fig. \ref{fig:eigen_analysis}a shows the largest two eigenvalues $\mu_1$ and $\mu_2$ of $\boldsymbol{P}(t)$, while other eigenvalues (not shown) have much smaller magnitudes.
-The peak $\mu_1[\boldsymbol{P}(t)]$ aligns closely with the peak strength of the background shear flow $A_U(t)$, resulting in the time-dependent instability having roughly half the period of the background shear flow.
-The maximal magnitude of background shear flow occurs at $t=6.283, 12.566$, while the peak of $\mu_1[\boldsymbol{P}(t)]$ occurs at $t_\text{peak, 1}=5.569$ and $t_\text{peak, 2}=11.862$.
-Fig. \ref{fig:eigen_analysis}b then shows each component of the eigenvector associated with $\mu_1[\boldsymbol{P}(t)]$.
+Fig. \ref{fig:eigen_analysis}a shows the largest two eigenvalues $\mu_1$ and $\mu_2$ of $\boldsymbol{P}(t)$ corresponding to $n=2000$ and the wavenumber pair $(k, m_{0})=(0.179, 3\times 10^{-3})$.
+The peak $\mu_1[\boldsymbol{P}(t)]$ aligns closely with the peak strength of the background shear flow $A_U(t)$, suggesting that disturbing the flow at this moment will be most dangerous to reach the upper bound of $V$.
+Fig. \ref{fig:eigen_analysis}b then shows each component of the eigenvector $\boldsymbol{q}_1(t)$ associated with $\mu_1[\boldsymbol{P}(t)]$.
 The $v$ velocity component is zero for all time since a 2D model was studied (i.e., $l=A_V(t)=0$), and the $u$ velocity component was also negligible.
-As the peak of $\mu_1[\boldsymbol{P}(t)]$ is approached, temperature increasingly drives instability, while salinity diminishes marginally.
-At the steep drop-off of $\mu_1[\boldsymbol{P}(t)]$, temperature is the dominant factor, while the salinity will change sign.
-During non-peak times, salinity almost exclusively influences the instability.
+At the moment passing through the peak of $\mu_1[\boldsymbol{P}(t)]$ ($t\in [4,6.5]$), the magnitude of the temperature mode $T$ increases, while the salinity mode $S$ decreases slowly and then sharply.
+This suggests that the most dangerous disturbance is dominated by the temperature mode, which is consistent with the physics that the background temperature $\overline{T}=-z$ is destabilizing.